Faisaul/casino-unemployment-panel-analysis/README.md

 ## Overview

-This project examines whether casino openings reduce county-level unemployment in the United States using modern panel data econometric methods.
+This project examines the relationship between casino openings and county unemployment in the United States using modern panel data econometric methods.

-The analysis was completed as part of my Senior Seminar in Economics at Michigan State University and combines data from the Bureau of Labor Statistics (BLS) and additional public sources to evaluate the labor market effects of casino openings.
+Completed as part of my Senior Seminar in Economics at Michigan State University, the project combines publicly available labor market and casino data to evaluate whether casino development improves local employment outcomes.
+The analysis emphasizes reproducible research, transparent data preparation, and evidence-based policy evaluation.

 ---